CliveC99/p1-castlerea/README.md

   - I used [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/overview/) to debug the website and view different breakpoints.

   ## **Other**
-  - This project would not be possible without the help from my mentor.
+  - This project would not be possible without the help of my mentor.
   - Councillor Paschal Fitzmaurice provided me with images for the Gallery page, The Swimming Pool and the Walking Trail on the home page.